Basic Dog Park Etiquette

 Don’t bring your dog if they are aggressive or unsocialized

 Finally, off-leash dog parks are not for everyone.
 It’s your responsibility as a pet owner to know how your dog would react to a large, open space filled with dogs and people they’re not familiar with.
 If you suspect based on past behaviours that they might respond to a surprise or an overly-enthusiastic new friend with aggression, then do everyone a favour and don’t bring them to the dog park.
 In addition, if your dog hasn’t had many opportunities to socialize (i.e. a young puppy or an older adopted dog with a spotty history), a big park loaded with excited dogs probably isn’t the safest choice for you either.
 Stick with situations where you can be confident your dog will feel safe and calm, for their sake and everyone else’s.

 Until you can visit Woof Willow (which opens later this year), we put together a list of our favourite dog parks in south Calgary here.
-There are also several beautiful nature trails in Fish Creek Park, where you and your dog can enjoy on-leash walks together.
+There are also several beautiful nature trails in Fish Creek Park, where you and your dog can enjoy leashed walks together.
 You can access the park through our special Wolf Willow community entrance off 194 Ave SE.